Arrangements by Category(Click Below)

 If I Can Dream

 If you are not familiar with this song, do yourself a favor and find a clip of Elvis Presley singing it.
 This plaintive plea drives and drives and drives, as 2014 international champ Musical Island Boys showed us so well.
-In 2017 this song became a LABBS “polecat” number, sung by all of their ladies.
+In 2017 this song became a LABBS “polecat” number, sung by all of these British ladies.

-Learning tracks
+Learning tracks available from:

 If I Had My Life to Live Over